-Generally, the subsurface profile encountered at the borehole locations consists of fill overlying a dense to very dense, brown glacial till, consisting of a silty sand with gravel, cobbles and boulders.
-Bedrock consisting of grey limestone was encountered at depths between 1.5 to 2.1 m below the existing ground surface.
-The upper portion of the bedrock was noted to be in fair to good quality followed by excellent quality at depth.
+Generally, the subsurface profile encountered at the borehole locations consists of a pavement structure, consisting of asphalt concrete overlying crushed stone with silt and sand.
+The pavement structure overlies a fill layer, consisting of loose to very dense silty sand with some gravel and trace cobbles which extends to a depth of approximately 1.4 to 3.7 m.
+The fill layer overlies a native glacial till deposit, consisting of silty sand to silty clay with trace to some gravel, cobbles and boulders.
+Interbedded shale and limestone bedrock was encountered in the test holes below the glacial till at depths ranging from 4.7 to 5.5 m depth.
+Generally, the bedrock is of poor quality within the upper 0.5 to 1 m and fair to excellent quality at depth based on the RQD values.
 Reference should be made to the Soil Profile and Test Data sheets in Appendix 1 for specific details of the soil profiles encountered at each test hole location.

-Based on available geological mapping, the subject site is located in an area where the bedrock mainly consists of interbedded limestone and shale of the Verulam formation with an anticipated overburden thickness of 1 to 2 m.
+Based on available geological mapping, the subject site is located in an area where the bedrock mainly consists of interbedded limestone and shale of the Verulam formation with an anticipated overburden thickness of 5 to 10 m.